 - It may be limp: because of the low muscle tone

 - The baby could die shortly after birth if the effects are massive.

 Who does this concern the most?

 It concerns any woman who is Rh-negative (either A-, B-, AB-, or O-) and is having a child with someone who is Rh-positive or unknown.
 So she may have been pregnant in the past, but seeing these symptoms when she’s having children now.

 However, if a mother became sensitized because of a miscarriage or abortion in the past, her first live birth may be affected by this Rhesus incompatibility.

-(Hence why it is important to know even your boyfriend’s blood group once you are rh-negative).
-Read more about recurrent miscarriages here
+(Hence, it is important to know even your boyfriend’s blood group once you are Rh-negative).
+Read more about recurrent miscarriages here.

 How do we prevent this condition?

 This condition can be prevented.
-If you think you may be pregnant and you know you have an Rh-negative blood type (A-, B-, AB-, or O-), or you have been pregnant before with someone whose blood group you’re not sure of.
-You should talk with your doctor to determine the best plan.
+If you think you may be pregnant and know you have an Rh-negative blood type (A-, B-, AB-, or O-), or you have been pregnant before with someone whose blood group you’reunsuree of.
+It would be best to discuss the best plan with your doctor.

-To learn more about this condition, click here to read about Rhesus Factor Incompatibility.
+To learn more about this condition, read about Rhesus Factor Incompatibility.